SteamingSoup/Modding-Bannerlord-First-Look/README.md

     }
 }
 ```
 The MBSubModuleBase class is the entry point to the code and it will handle the loading of the module.
+Protected override void OnSubModuleLoad() sets up an override for the OnSubModuleLoad() inherited method.
+The rest of the code simply adds a new object that we called "Message", which will show up on the main menu as "Message", and when this is clicked it will display a message that says "Hello World!".

+Here are the results: